KerrLyu/KerrLyu.github.io/content/homepage/about.md

 I am a sixth-year Ph.D. candidate in the Department of Economics at the University of Nevada, Reno (UNR), **currently on the job market for the 2025–2026 academic year**.

-My research fields are Labor Economics, Economics of Entrepreneurship, Public Economics, and Health Economics.
+My research fields are **Labor Economics**, **Economics of Entrepreneurship**, **Public Economics**, and **Health Economics**.
 Broadly, my research examines how public policies and individual factors shape entrepreneurial activity, particularly among “fragile” or early-stage ventures such as solo self-employment, nonemployer firms, and unincorporated businesses.
 Two key questions drive my research:

 ❓What drives self-employment?
 Is it primarily dominated and driven by opportunity or by necessity in both high- and middle-income countries?